ssvassiliev/LinuxShell21/_episodes/02-Scheduling_Python.md

 {: .bash}

 ### Standard Environment modules
-The combinations of specific compiler and MPI modules are grouped in modules named StdEnv, and when you login one of these environments will be loaded by default.
+The combinations of specific compiler and MPI modules are grouped in modules named StdEnv.
+When you login, one of these modules will be loaded by default.
 Standard environments are used by our team to compile software.

 Currently, there are three versions of StdEnv:
 ~~~